lanl-ocs/laghos-sample-dataset/README.md

 Schema and Statistics
 =

-A quick metadata dump of the sample parquet file.
+See below for a quick metadata dump of the sample parquet file.

 ```
 File path:  xx_036785.parquet